mwma-cg/MiniApp/Proposal-Discussion.md

 * High cost to developers, having to maintain multiple codes
 * Cause fragmentation

-## Possible points that can be standardized
+## Possible contents that can be standardized

 ### Network